 By now, you’re probably all too familiar with what it is like to wear a facemask.
-After the outbreak of COVID-19, these personal protective equipment items are far more common than ever before.
+After the outbreak of COVID-19, these personal protective equipment (PPE) items are far more common than ever before.

 Through a special process called filtration efficiency testing, masks are given ratings that help determine the strength of the materials and how effective it is at protecting a wearer from inhaling a certain particle.
 This gives the wearer an idea of the level of protection they’re receiving when wearing a mask.